josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 6. Run each cell of the notebooks 01, 02 and 03 individually by selecting within the cell, then entering **Ctrl+Shift** on your keyboard.
 Pay close attention to the instructions within the notebook so you understand each step of the data preparation process.

+7. Do NOT run the `Clean up` part of Notebook 3 (i.e. this command: `webservice.delete()`).
+You will need the URL of your Machine Learning Model exposed later in **Exercise 7: Deploy intelligent web app (Optional Lab)**. *Note: you could get this URL by updating your Notebook by adding this line `print(webservice.scoring_uri)` or by going to your Azure Machine Learning service workspace via the Azure portal and then to the "Deployments" blade.*

-7. Do NOT run Notebooks 4 and 5 yet, they will be discussed later in the lab.
+8. Do NOT run Notebooks 4 and 5 yet, they will be discussed later in the lab.

 ## Exercise 2: Setup Azure Data Factory